Table of Contents[Hide][Show]

+Does fluoride toothpaste really work?
+You might be surprised to hear that the answer is…not really.
 While fluoride is proven to be effective in remineralizing teeth, it doesn’t have a strong enough concentration in toothpaste in order to be effective.

 Fluoride Toothpaste is Too Weak to Be Effective

-Why doesn’t toothpaste just add the higher concentration of fluoride then to make it effective?
+Why doesn’t toothpaste just add the higher concentration of fluoride to make it effective?
 That higher concentration would severely damage developing teeth if swallowed, so the FDA doesn’t allow it.

 This is why you can only get fluoride paste, which contains the right concentration for topical application, by prescription only.

-So where does that leave us?
+Where does that leave us?
 If you bought your toothpaste without a prescription, then it’s likely too weak of a fluoride concentration to strengthen your teeth.